 Predictive regression (hereafter PR) is a widely used tool in applied finance and economics, and forms the basis for Granger causality testing.
 A very common application is in the context of testing the linear rational expectations hypothesis.
 A core example of this is testing whether future (excess) stock returns are predictable (Granger caused) by current information, such as the dividend yield or the term structure of interest rates.
-Often it is found that the posited predictor variable (e.g. dividend yield) exhibits persistence behaviour akin to a (near) unit root autoregressive process, whilst the variable being predicted (e.g. the stock return) resembles a (near) martingale difference sequence [m.d.s.].
+Often it is found that the posited predictor variable (e.g., dividend yield) exhibits persistence behavior akin to a (near) unit root autoregressive process, while the variable being predicted (e.g., the stock return) resembles a (near) martingale difference sequence (m.d.s.).

 In basic form, a test of predictability involves running an OLS regression of the variable being predicted, $y_t$ say, on the lagged value of a posited predictor variable, $x_t$ say, and testing the significance of the estimated coefficient on $x{t-1}$ using a standard regression t-ratio.
-Here the null hypothesis is that $y_t$ is unpredictable (in mean) from ex-ante information; the alternative is that it is predictable from $x{t-1}$ .
-Cavanagh et al. (1995) [CES] show that when the innovation driving $x_t$ is correlated with $y_t$ (as is often thought to be case in practice; e.g., the stock price is a component of both the return and the dividend yield), then these tests can be badly over-sized if $x_t$ is a local to unit root process but critical values appropriate for the case where $x_t$ is a pure unit root process are used.
-This over-size can be interpreted as a tendency towards finding spurious predictability in $y_t$ , in that it is incorrectly concluded that $x{t-1}$ can be used to predict $y_t$ when in fact $y_t$ is unpredictable; see also Rossi (2005) for a discussion of related issues.
-Attempting to address this issue, CES discuss Bonferroni bound-based procedures that yield conservative tests, while Campbell and Yogo (2006) [CY] consider a point optimal variant of the t-test and employ confidence belts.
-Phillips (2014) proposes a modification to the test proposed in CY which is asymptotically valid in the case where $x_t$ can be either local-to-unity or stationary.
-Recently, Breitung and Demetrescu (2015) [BD] consider variable addition and instrumental variable (IV) methods to correct test size.
-Near-optimal PR tests can also be found in Elliott et al. (2015) and Jansson and Moreira (2006).
+Here, the null hypothesis is that $y_t$ is unpredictable (in mean) from ex ante information; the alternative is that it is predictable from $x{t-1}$ .
+Cavanagh, Elliott, and Stock (CES; 1995) showed that when the innovation driving $x_t$ is correlated with $y_t$ (as is often thought to be case in practice, for example, the stock price is a component of both the return and the dividend yield), then these tests can be badly over-sized if $x_t$ is a local to unit root process but critical values appropriate for the case where $x_t$ is a pure unit root process are used.
+This over-size can be interpreted as a tendency toward finding spurious predictability in $y_t$ , in that it is incorrectly concluded that $x{t-1}$ can be used to predict $y_t$ when in fact $y_t$ is unpredictable; see also Rossi (2005) for a discussion of related issues.
+Attempting to address this issue, CES discuss Bonferroni bound-based procedures that yield conservative tests, while Campbell and Yogo (CY; 2006) considered a point optimal variant of the t-test and employed confidence belts.
+Phillips (2014) proposed a